Phillips Community College of the University of Arkansas

-- Because of an effort to increase course success, persistence and graduations rates, PCCUA recently received recognition in the Leah Meyer Austin Institutional Student Success Leadership competition for its reinvented approach to teaching.
-The college increased its course success rates from 57 percent for the 2004-06 cohorts to 78 percent for the 2010 cohort.
+- PCCUA has received recognition in the Leah Meyer Austin Institutional Student Success Leadership competition for its reinvented approach to teaching, having increased course success, persistence and graduation rates.

-- The PCCUA-Stuttgart Grand Prairie Center (GPC) just began its second performance series, which will feature opportunities for some of the artists to reach out to younger audiences with free shows for school children and special workshops and opportunities for some of the artists to connect with the community.
+- The PCCUA-Stuttgart Grand Prairie Center (GPC) is entering its fourth performance season, which features opportunities for some of the artists to reach out to younger audiences with free shows for school children and special workshops and opportunities for some of the artists to connect with the community.